History

 In 2010, the Somerset County Cultural & Heritage Commission recognized John Smith with a Historic Preservation Award for Education for his Map of the Somerset Hills, which highlighted the period from 1893 to 1939.

-It had to be an incredibly painstaking process to have to search deeds backwards in order to reconstruct all those property boundaries back to the map’s period.
-Whenever I do research, the first place I like to go to are John’s maps.
-I can tell you, I’ve been down to the county deed office in Somerville and reconstructing an old property is not a fun project.
+It had to be an incredibly painstaking process to search deeds backward to reconstruct all those property boundaries to the map’s period.
+Whenever I do research, I like to start with John’s maps.
+I can tell you, I’ve been down to the county deed office in Somerville, and reconstructing an old property is not a fun project.
 John and his associates have done a great job preserving history.”

 Brooks Betz, Bernards Township Historian and founder of the Mr. Local History Project